Timing and Bounce on the Jerk

 To achieve the proper “bounce and drive” that we’re aiming for, cue yourself “hard bounce” the next time you’re practicing your jerks.
 After the clean, immediately before starting the downward motion of the jerk, mentally remind yourself “hard bounce” and then try to get exactly that motion out of the bottom of the jerk.

-As mentioned earlier, watching this motion in action is very helpful, so I’d recommend watching the video at the end of this article.
+As mentioned earlier, watching this motion in action is very helpful, so I’d recommend watching the video included earlier in this article.
 In the meantime, we hope this helps you get stronger and live better.